uribench/software-engineering-handbook/Guides/SSH/Recommended SSH Clients.md

 Auto-login with a given username can be set in PuTTY as follows:

+1. Launch PuTTY Application
-1. Load the relevant saved session for which this setting will apply
+2. Load the relevant saved session for which this setting will apply
-2. Go to "Connection > Data" and set the text field 'Auto-login username'
+3. Go to "Connection > Data" and set the text field 'Auto-login username'
-3. Save the session
+4. Save the session

 ### Creating a Shortcut to a Saved Session